- Awe-inspiring aurochs that advanced humanity

 Return of the aurochs

 The aurochs filled an important role in Europe’s ecosystems and, though they have gone extinct, their genes are still present in modern cattle.
-Scientists have been trying to bring them back to life via a process known as back-breeding, a process of crossbreeding domestic cattle with similar characteristics to their auroch ancestors.
+Scientists have been trying to bring them back to life via a process known as back-breeding: crossbreeding domestic cattle with similar characteristics to their auroch ancestors.
 These include large stature, long legs, a slender and athletic build, horns curving forward, black coats in the males and reddish brown ones in females.
+Not forgetting, researchers are seeking to replicate the auroch's behaviours and genetics.
+The DNA analysis of a 6,700 year old auroch fossil is aiding the search.

 The first attempt to bring back the auroch was made in the 1920s by German biologists Heinz and Lutz Heck.
 The result was a breed called the Heck cattle, with some resemblance to the original species.
 Today, rewilding projects are using a variety of domestic cattle breeds to fulfill the role of the auroch, like Heck cattle and Highland cattle.
 More recently attempts have been made to achieve a breed that is closer to the auroch.